flybywiresim/aircraft/docs/a320-simvars.md

       0.0 | neutral
       1.0 | full up

+- A32NX_HYD_THS_TRIM_MANUAL_OVERRIDE
+    - Boolean
+    - Feedback signal from the trim actuator system.
+True if pilot is moving or holding trim wheel

 ## ADIRS

 In the variables below, {number} should be replaced with one item in the set: { 1, 2, 3 }, unless declared otherwise.